wombleton/gitlaw-nz/acts/H/Home Ownership Savings Act 1974.md

     *   (b) prescribing the procedure for payment of benefits:

-    *   (c) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this Act or any term or condition given pursuant to any such regulations, and prescribing penalties on summary conviction not exceeding $200 in respect of any such offences.
+    *   (c) prescribing offences in respect of the contravention of or non-compliance with any regulations made under this Act or any term or condition given pursuant to any such regulations, and prescribing penalties on conviction not exceeding $200 in respect of any such offences.

+    Section 17(2)(c): amended, on 1 July 2013, by [section 413][69] of the Criminal Procedure Act 2011 (2011 No 81).

 ---